Now that I have your attention (#clickbait), this Valentine’s Day, let’s talk about a common result of one of the greatest acts of love aka sex.

 Gentlemen, if you’d like to learn more about how you can have multiple, longer non-ejaculatory orgasms, Nat Eliason simplifies the process really well in his blog post.

 This Valentine’s Day try to replenish your Jing.
 If you’re trying to conceive then of course let that life force out!
 However, if that is not the goal at this time focus on retention and see what that feels like.
-Replenish your Jing with a partner or doing it for yourself but either way let’s bring back that vitality!
+Replenish your Jing with a partner or do it for yourself but either way let’s bring back that vitality!

 If you’re experiencing a low sex drive and would like to address this further, schedule a FREE discovery call with me here and we can get to the underlying cause!